 Becoming a grill or smoke master is an intimidating prospect for a lot of newcomers.
 With substantial brining and smoking times often required for meats like pork shoulder, it might seem like there is a lot of opportunities to slip up and derail your cooking.

-However with.
 Here are 7 simple steps to show you just how long to brine pork shoulder.

 Just like with smoking, brine times heavily depend on the size of pork shoulder that you’re cooking.
 However, in most cases a standard sized pork shoulder will require between 12 – 24 hours of brining.